The iPhone 15 is ‘Pro’ enough for you

 I wish there were macro capabilities like the Pro iPhones, but I will say the 15 I’m using demolishes the 15 Pro’s main camera’s minimum focus distance.
 The regular 15 can get about twice as close to a subject as the Pro model, allowing for creative shots.
 As a comparison, the 14 Pro I used last year automatically switches into macro mode all the time.
 Sometimes, even trying to take a picture out a window or of a receipt on my desk was close enough to trigger it.
 The 15 handles these shots much better, and its minimum focus distance is more fun to play with.

 As a single-lens camera, I like the 15’s system much more than the iPhone 14 Pro.
 I would have liked to see the iPhone 15 Pro’s new default focal length selection come down to the regular iPhone 15 this year and backwards to the 14 Pro.
 If both of those phones can sensor crop a 2x zoom, Apple should allow us to have default focal length options.
 In that same vein, Automatic Portrait mode should also come back to the 14 Pro.
-Since the 14 Pro and 15 share the same chip/RAM, there’s no excuse other than marketing why the older phone was left in the dark.
+Since the iPhone 14 Pro and 15 share the same chip/RAM, there’s no excuse other than marketing why the older phone was left in the dark.

 That said, the single most important change in the camera is the new ‘Automatic Portrait’ feature.
 It doesn’t magically turn every image into something that looks like it was shot with an interchangeable lens camera, but it’s taking innovative steps in that direction.

-Any time you take a picture of a person, cat or dog with the iPhone 15, the phone is smart enough to capture the scene’s depth data.
+Whenever you take a picture of a person, cat or dog with the iPhone 15, the phone is smart enough to capture the scene’s depth data.
 Then, you can add blur when you’re editing to make the photo replicate the characteristics of a large camera lens.
 It’s a powerful system, and it means that all your photos of your pets, friends and family have at least a 50 percent chance of looking amazing.
 It’s a very enticing proposition that I was initially surprised Apple didn’t highlight more during the event.
 After testing, its hit-and-miss nature explained the brief overview on stage, but I still think it’s an important step on the computational photography roadmap.

-When you’re in the camera interface, tapping to focus on a subject also retains this depth data to play with.
+When you’re in the camera interface, tapping to focus on a subject retains this depth data.
 When It works well, you get photos that don’t look like they came from an iPhone at all.
-In theory, the iPhone 15 Pro should be able to do this slightly better (especially in low light) because of its included LiDAR sensor, but for the most part, both phones seem to rely on algorithms.
+In theory, the iPhone 15 Pro should be able to do this slightly better (especially in low-light) because of its included LiDAR sensor, but for the most part, both phones seem to rely on algorithms.
 They’ve improved this year with good fall-off and fun bokeh circle reproductions that can look very real in some regards.
 The cutouts still get confused by intricate backgrounds or things that are the same colour as the subject, but since the Portrait mode effects are marketed as an add-on to make regular photos look better, it doesn’t feel as detrimental when a shot messes up.
 Since you still have the original you took without blur, it feels more like a win-win than selecting Portrait mode and having it fail.

 It might not appear as a big deal, but it’s going to shift how people think about fake blur.
 Portrait mode was inherently named after one style of photography, but now, the technology is starting to be applied to all photos.
 When I think about how smartly Cinematic mode applies bokeh, I have faith that Apple can pull off great blur in photos of everything very soon.
 And if that all lives in the main camera app, it gives the iPhone camera’s output the possibility of reaching interchangeable lens camera levels.
 Again, not every photo will hit, but when they do, it’s hard to believe they came out of a phone camera.

 Since this new feature is applied after taking a photo, it slyly pushes you to open up the Apple Photos editing suite, which I rarely did before.
-It’s a small tweak but a smart move from the company to get more users involved in editing.
+It’s a minor tweak but a smart move from the company to get more users involved in editing.
 People are generally happier with their photos once they edit them.
 It gives you a sense of ownership of your image and helps you become more attached to a camera system.
 Apple did this with ProRaw on the Pro iPhone models, starting with the iPhone 12 Pro, so it’s interesting to see a similar strategy at play here.

 You can see all of the unedited photos in high-quality here